elecarno/aster-docs/docs/aster-web/components/index.md

 ---

 # Components
 Aster Web is built using [Svelte](https://svelte.dev/) and as such it is comprised of components which are written in `.svelte` files.
-Below is the heirarchy of all of the Svelte components in Aster Web.
+Below is the hierarchy of all of the Svelte components in Aster Web.

 ```
 App